vkostyanetsky/kostyanetsky.me/pages/notes/nerdview/index.md

     And I exit school
     Then I gonna swing

 We use Gherkin to write our autotests for [Vanessa Automation](https://github.com/Pr-Mex/vanessa-automation).
-I can't say I've made very many of them, especially in comparison with some of my colleagues...
-Well, it seems like I've made them enough to twist the reality a few.
+I can't say I've made very many of them, especially in comparison with some of my colleagues… Well, it seems like I've made them enough to twist the reality a few.